-Jill Stein, Co-Chair of the Green-Rainbow Party and former Green Party Presidential Candidate comments, “Francisco White is a remarkable 26 year old candidate for Boston City Council.
-Having overcome failing schools, homelessness, and all the hurdles that Afro-Latino LGBTQ youth face, Francisco knows the daunting issues of Boston from the inside out.
+“Francisco knows the daunting issues from the inside out.
 And he knows what it means to work hard and triumph in the face of adversity.
-He’s an eloquent, inspirational voice for the community all Bostonians deserve – for good paying jobs, quality schools and public transportation, decent housing, environmental justice and fair treatment for all.” - Jill Stein, 2012 Green Party Presidential Candidate
+He’s an eloquent, inspirational voice for good paying jobs, quality schools and public transportation, decent housing, environmental justice and fair treatment for all.” - Jill Stein, 2012 Green Party Presidential Candidate

 “Working with youth throughout [Boston], in communities of color, and engaging those communities to be involved in the process, I began to realize that people are living in very different Bostons.
 We speak of a unified city, and Boston Strong, but people are having very different experiences.
 And I think it’s because racism and classism are a big influence in our policies.”

 “We are fortunate to live in a state that considers and integrates equality and diversity in many of our policies and services.
 It’s a walk through Boston’s Downtown Crossing or one visit to an organization like Bridge Over Troubled Waters, however, that makes apparent at least one particular failure of local government; so many Massachusetts youth are homeless, especially those who identify as LGBTQ.
 It’s an uncomfortable truth and juxtaposition to a thriving urban landscape of seemingly continuous development.
 For our state and city to lead in so many ways, we have yet to fully rise to the occasion of combating this crisis.”